 Do Block of one or more statements Loop Until condition

 * Exiting the Loop

-Sometime we need exit to exit a loop prematurely because of a certain
+Sometimes we need to exit a loop prematurely because of a certain

 * The above example will keep on adding until counter >1000.

 The above example can be rewritten as

 Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles Button1.Click Dim sum, n As Integer ListBox1.Items.Add("n" & vbTab & "Sum") ListBox1.Items.Add("----------------------") Do n += 1 sum += n ListBox1.Items.Add(n & vbTab & sum) If n = 100 Then Exit Do End If Loop End Sub